Dental Implants Arlington

 Missing All Teeth

-When patients have more extensive tooth loss, a dental implant-supported partial or full denture may be recommended.
+When patients have more extensive tooth loss, an implant denture may be recommended.
 We’ll use partials to fill gaps in patients’ smiles, and full dentures to replace an entire arch of missing teeth.
 Like their traditional, removable counterparts, these dentures are crafted by molding a gum-colored base that fits between remaining teeth or against the gum line and supports replacement teeth.
 Rather than being anchored by clasps connected to surrounding teeth or suction between the denture and gums, these prosthetics are attached to between four and six implant posts.

-Patients interested in an implant-retained denture who may not have adequate jawbone density to support a traditional implant denture may still be candidates for All-on-4 dentures.
+Patients interested in an implant denture who may not have adequate jawbone density to support a traditional implant denture may still be candidates for All-on-4 dentures.
 These dentures are supported on just four implant posts.
 All-on-4 utilizes the denser part of the jawbone at the front of the mouth to provide support for all four implants rather than spreading them over the length of the jaw.
-Two of the implant posts are positioned vertically, and the other two posts are inserted diagonally from the back of the mouth to the front.
-This provides support for the whole denture.
+During a coordinated appointment with a local oral surgeon, two of the implant posts are positioned vertically, and the other two are inserted diagonally from the back of the mouth to the front.
+This provides support for the whole denture that is immediately placed on top.

 Understanding the Cost of Dental Implants